- 52% response rate

-Mark is a graduate of environmental technology who is a novice traveller and living life to the fullest.
-He is rather outgoing and thoroughly loves the outdoors especially.
+Mark would also like to let you know that he has Attention Deficit Hyperactive Disorder.
+A disability that makes Mark energetic at times but also very distracted.
+Mark is a graduate of Environmental Technology who is a novice traveller and living life to the fullest.
+He is rather outgoing and thoroughly loves the outdoors, especially.
 Mark enjoys outdoor activities such as hiking, biking, snowboarding, swimming, climbing, canoeing, kayaking, and taking pictures of everything you can possibly think of.
-Architecture, art, animals and scenery are examples of what may be captured on photograph.
-A variety of sports such as tennis, golf, soccer and badminton like to be played anytime he gets the chance to.
-The past couple years have brought him traveling through Europe, Central America and a working stint last summer in the Yukon.
-Mark can't actually provide info that's ALL about him, so you'll have to meet him to find out what he is about. :)
+Architecture, art, animals, and scenery are examples of what may be captured in photographs.
+A variety of sports such as tennis, golf, soccer, and badminton like to be played anytime he gets the chance to.
+The past few years, Mark has spent mostly working up the Sunshine Coast in British Columbia in Health Care/hospitality but has also travelled the Rockies, Yukon, Vancouver Island and Eastern Canada.

-I really don't know where to start but here we go.
+I really don't know where to start, but here we go.
 Crazy how goals and plans change.
-I thought I was going to go straight into work following college, but than I realised that money can't buy happiness.
-While between jobs and between semesters, my parents were involved in a near fatal accident.
+I thought I was going to go straight into work following college, but then I realized that money can't buy happiness.
+While between jobs and between semesters, my parents were involved in a near fatal accident, and my little brother was killed.
 Due to the severity of the accident, I decided to go back home and spend the next four months with them while they recovered.
-The aftermath of my parents car accident was painful for the whole family, but at the same time it moved me.
-While looking after my parents it made us realise how short life really can be, and how close we really were as a family.
-The rehabilitation my parents endured was truely inspirational.
+The aftermath of my parents' car accident was painful for the whole family, but at the same time, it moved me.
+While looking after my parents, it made us realize how short life really can be and how close we really were as a family.
+The rehabilitation my parents endured was truly inspirational.

-In January 2014, the day before I was going to settle and find work in Scotland, Ciran, who I had long considered a little brother/son and known since he was 4, was struck by a car while longboarding.
+In January 2014, the day before, I was going to settle and find work in Scotland, a close friend/brother to me who I had known since he was 4 was struck by a car while longboarding.
+After being left in a coma, it was decided to take him off life support.
 He was almost seventeen.
-This sent me through a spiral of depression, uncertainty and questioning my quest in life along with my goals.
-This was single-handedly the worst ever event to happen in my life and flew back to Vancouver to be comforted by my friends and family.
-I am not sure how to live anymore to be honest.
-He would want me to live on and continue doing what I love, but at the same time he would want me to be myself.
-Grieving these sorts of things is a really difficult process especially after losing that person who was that mirror image of you.
-He was keen on my style of living, was a hippy deep at heart and a kind soul to anything that was living.
-We were going to travel around next year after he was done high school and show him the world but now feel lost that I won't have that side kick with me.
+This sent me through a spiral of depression over the years, uncertainty and questioning my quest in life along with my goals.
+This was single-handedly the worst ever event to happen in my life and flew back to Canada to be comforted by my friends and family.
+Grieving these sorts of things is a really difficult process, especially after losing that person who was that mirror image of you.
+He was keen on my style of living, was a hippy deep at heart, and a kind soul to anything that was living.
+We were going to travel after he was done high school and show him the world.

 Live the life you love....love the life you live